 Breast massage: May reduce pain by helping remove excess fluid through the lymphatic system.

-If the breast pain becomes persistent or if you develop a new breast finding, such as a lump, nipple discharge, or skin changes; please call my office to schedule a follow-up appointment.
+If the breast pain becomes persistent or if you develop a new breast finding, such as a lump, nipple discharge, or skin changes, contact your primary care doctor, gynecologist or breast surgeon.